Joe

 So far, it hasn’t been a very white winter here in central Iowa.
-But there’s plenty of winter left and snow is undoubtedly in the near forecast.
-As a homeowner, you may have wondered at one time or another how to remove the snow from your roof.
+But with plenty of winter left, snow is undoubtedly in the near forecast.
+As a homeowner, you might have pondered, “Should you remove snow from your roof?” and how to do it safely.

 How much snow is too much snow on my roof?